Aquarium Water Changing Guide

 Can You Change Aquarium Water Too Often?

 Generally, you can’t change your aquarium’s water too often.
-Even daily changes – if done correctly – are completely safe and will ensure that your fish always have a clean environment to live in.
+Even daily changes – if done correctly – are entirely safe and ensure that your fish always have a clean environment.
 With that said, replacing your aquarium’s water that often isn’t really necessary unless you have a difficult time keeping nitrates or other harmful material away.

 Why Fish May Die After Changing the Water…